Bike path bridge

 Algoma to Sturgeon Bay

-From downtown Algoma follow county S to the Ahnapee Trail.
+From downtown Algoma follow westbound county S to the Ahnapee Trail.
 Take the right fork to Sturgeon Bay.
 In Sturgeon Bay, cross the old bridge into downtown.

 Sturgeon Bay to Egg Harbor and Fish Creek